danielgallas/football-sweepstake/Readme.md

 #### DONE:

+- DONE: Get a basic map of variables that will be used
 - Rearrange folder structure: create main folders where everything will slot in
 - Encerrar apostas
 - Dashboard: Add POINTS in the column table